-1922 strike, one of the most shameful features of which was his abandonment of the Fayette miners, is typinous miners jointly with the anthra-cite miners in 1925 and thus put a stop to the violation of the Jacksonville scale.
+Ever since Lewis came into power his general policy has been one fatal to the union.
+His betrayal of the 1922 strike, one of the most shameful features of which was his abandonment of the Fayette miners, is typical.
+The signing of a separate five-year agreement for the anthracite was a crime against the miners; likewise his failure to strike the bituminous miners jointly with the anthracite miners in 1925 and thus put a stop to the violation of the Jacksonville scale.
 He made no preparation for the present strike; carried on no preliminary organizational work; and made no stimulation of the union for the struggle; and when the strike took place he did nothing to draw the unorganized into the fight.
 For six months after the strike began no organized relief was given the miners; militancy was systematically suppressed; no mass picketing; no mass violation of injunctions was engaged in.
 While the miners starved, he and his cronies drew their fat salaries.
-They directed the miners to place their hopes not in an aggressive fight but in futile appeals to Coolidre, empty senate investigations, etc.
+They directed the miners to place their hopes not in an aggressive fight but in futile appeals to Coolidge, empty Senate investigations, etc.

 While Lewis was thus weakening the miners' union with his criminally wrong policies, the employers were constantly growing more powerful.
-The spread of non-union territory, the consolidations of the coal operators themselves, the general strength of other great industrial corporations with coal-mining departments, the increase in the open-shop militancy among employers generally: all contributed towards increasing the power of the employers, while the strength of the union diminished.
+The spread of non-union territory, the consolidations of the coal operators themselves, the general strength of other great industrial corporations with coal-mining departments, the increase in the open-shop militancy among employers generally all contributed towards in creasing the power of the employers, while the strength of the union diminished.

-The general result has been to bring the United Mine Workers of America to the greatest crisis in its The organization is now in history. very real danger of being destroyed altogether.
+The general result has been to bring the United Mine

+Workers of America to the greatest crisis in its history.
+The organization is now in very real danger of being destroyed altogether.